GreenBlackSky/COIN/README.md

 # COIN
 Simple budget planner.
 Flutter for front end, Flask and Gunicorn for backend, postgresql for db.
-All wrapped up in kubernetes.
+All wrapped up in docker.

 `docker build -t coin-image .` - build docker image